 The saliva-based test’s sensitivity to PSSP17 approaches the precision of polymerase chain reaction tests.
 Whereas some current blood-based RDT’s can only detect 100 asexual parasites in a microliter of blood, the saliva-based test is sensitive at one to 10 female gametocytes per microliter of blood.
 And if someone is carrying sexual stage gametocytes, then they are also playing host to asexual stage parasites.

-The instrument at the heart of malaria parasite biomarker discovery in Dinglasan’s lab: an Agilent 6550 Q-TOF LC-MS (Quadrupole Time of Flight Liquid Chromatography Mass Spectrometry), which detects and identifies proteins and metabolites.
+The instrument at the heart of malaria parasite biomarker discovery in Dinglasan’s lab: a mass spectrometry unit used to detect and identify proteins and metabolites.